domRiddle/ASF/Compatibility.md

 Mono installation/usage is carefully explained in our **[Mono](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)** section, so feel free to visit that page if you're interesting in running ASF with Mono.

-While technically Mono also supports **[many other OSes and setups](http://www.mono-project.com/docs/about-mono/supported-platforms/)**, we're not capable of testing all of them, so officially we support Mono only on OS X and Linux, although you shouldn't have any problems running ASF with Mono on any other officially-supported by Mono setup, as long as Mono port is in fact working correctly on it.
+While technically Mono also supports **[many other OSes and setups](http://www.mono-project.com/docs/about-mono/supported-platforms/)**, we're not capable of testing all of them, so officially we support Mono only on OS X and Linux, although you shouldn't have any problems running ASF with Mono on any other officially-supported setup, as long as Mono port is in fact working correctly on it.

 Of course, in terms of Linux and OS X it's really hard to find incompatible version so you should be able to run ASF on nearly anything - we confirmed that ASF works properly at least with: